cubee-cb/vr-p8/README.md

 i16 right_pitch
 i16 right_roll
 ```
-perhaps it would be better to map openxr actions instead of buttons.

 ### transform buffer (pico to vr, for rendering)
 starts at upper memory address (`0x8000`)

-first address contains a bool stating if the buffer is locked by pico-8
-coordinates are integers; the rendered world should be scaled accordingly, say for example 1 unit is 1cm
+coordinates are integers; the rendered world should be scaled accordingly: currently 1 unit is 1cm
 ```
 1 x
 2 x